grammarly/ua-gec/README.md

 ## Data

-All corpus data and metadata stays under the `./data`.
+All corpus data and metadata stay under the `./data`.
 It has two subfolders for [train and test splits](#train-test-split)

 Each split (train and test) has further subfolders for different data